nWODT-Cobalt/uxa/Presentations/Mobile List Builder/Mobile List Builder.md

 ## Decision Criteria

 - How long is the list; how many items are available, or expected to be selected
-- How important is it to see details of items; in the available set, in the selected subset or in both
+- How important is it to see details of items; in the available set, in the selected subset, or in both
 - Do selected items have to be configured; if so, do they have to be configured on the spot or are good defaults enough to get started

 ---